Kelly Rowland: 2015–2020: The Voice Australia

-2020–present: Upcoming fifth studio album and other works
+2020–present: K, The Voice UK, and other works

-Rowland made a cameo in Beyoncé's Disney+ film Black Is King which was released globally on July 31, 2020.
+Rowland made a cameo in Beyoncé's Disney+ musical film Black Is King, which was released globally on July 31, 2020.
 She appeared in the movie Bad Hair, released on Hulu, in October 2020.
 Rowland recorded three songs for the movie's soundtrack.
 That same month, she released her second single of the year titled "Crazy" on KTR Records, along with an official lyric video.
 As part of the NFL's Songs of the Season campaign, Rowland released another single called "Hitman" in November 2020.
 An accompanying music video premiered on YouTube.
 Rowland continued acting, starring in Merry Liddle Christmas Wedding, Lifetime's first-ever holiday sequel to Merry Liddle Christmas, which aired at the end of the month.
 Rowland recorded a cover of "We Need a Little Christmas" to help promote the film, which she produced with her husband.

-To commemorate her fortieth birthday, Rowland released the song "Black Magic" on February 12, 2021.
+To commemorate her fortieth birthday, Rowland released the dance-infused song "Black Magic" on February 12, 2021.
 Her sons, Titan and Noah, make an appearance in the supporting visual.
-On February 19, 2021, Rowland's EP, K, premiered on streaming platforms, alongside the music video for its opening track, "Flowers".
+On February 19, Rowland's EP, K, premiered on streaming platforms, alongside the music video for its opening track, "Flowers".
 In November 2021, Rowland released a cover of "Wonderful Time" to support her third holiday movie, Merry Liddle Christmas Baby, which aired that month on Lifetime.
 In November 2022, Rowland starred alongside Marsai Martin and Omari Hardwick in the Paramount+ film Fantasy Football.
-In February 2023, it was announced that Rowland would star in Tyler Perry's Netflix legal drama, Mea Culpa.
+On February 26, 2023, Rowland performed at the Domain Dance Party for WorldPride Sydney 2023.
+On June 3, 2023, she headlined the English Mighty Hoopla music festival, held in London, sharing the top billing with English electro band Years & Years.
+Rowland starred in Tyler Perry's Netflix legal drama, Mea Culpa which was released on February 23, 2024.

+In February 2025, it was announced Rowland would star alongside Method Man in the upcoming romantic comedy Relationship Goals.
+In June 2025, it was announced that Rowland will debut as a coach on series 14 of The Voice UK, set to premiere in early 2026.
+On June 24, 2025, it was announced Rowland would appear as a support act for Brandy and Monica's the Boy Is Mine Tour' alongside Muni Long and Jamal Roberts; the tour will take place from October to December 2025.

 Personal life

-On December 16, 2013, Rowland announced her engagement to Tim Weatherspoon, during an appearance on The Queen Latifah Show.
-They were married in Costa Rica on May 9, 2014.
-On June 10, 2014, Rowland announced via Instagram that she and Weatherspoon were expecting their first child.
-On November 4, 2014, Rowland gave birth to a son.
-On June 20, 2020, Rowland revealed she had reconciled with her estranged father, Christopher Lovett.
-On October 7, 2020, Rowland announced that she and Weatherspoon were expecting another child in the November issue of Women's Health.
-On January 21, 2021, Rowland gave birth to their second son.
+In December 2013, Rowland announced her engagement to Tim Weatherspoon during an appearance on The Queen Latifah Show.
+They began dating circa 2009, after first meeting and becoming friends in the early 2000s, when they were introduced by Rowland's Destiny's Child bandmate Michelle Williams.
+They were married in Costa Rica on May 9, 2014, and have two sons together, born in 2014 and 2021.
+In June 2020, Rowland revealed she had reconciled with her estranged father, Christopher Lovett.